junxit/us-congress-code/title-22/chapter-7/sec-287b.md

 ### Amendments

+2016—Subsec. (c)(1)(A).
+Pub.
+L. 114–323, § 306(a)(1), amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) read as follows: “In accordance with section 407(a)(5)(B) of the Foreign Relations Authorization Act, Fiscal Years 1994 and 1995, a description of all assistance provided by the United States to the United Nations to support peacekeeping operations during the previous calendar quarter and during the previous year.”
+Subsec. (c)(1)(D).
+Pub.
+L. 114–323, § 306(a)(2), amended subpar.
+(D) generally.
+Prior to amendment, subpar.
+(D) read as follows: “In the case of the first 2 reports submitted pursuant to this subsection, a projection of all United States costs for United Nations peacekeeping operations during each of the next 2 fiscal years, including assessed and voluntary contributions.”
+Subsec. (c)(1)(E).
+Pub.
+L. 114–323, § 306(a)(3), added subpar.
+(E).
 2002—Subsec. (b).
 Pub.
 L. 107–228, § 405(a)(1), (2), added subsec. (b) and struck out heading and text of former subsec. (b).
 Text read as follows: “Not later than 3 days (excluding Saturdays, Sundays, and legal holidays) after adoption of any resolution by the Security Council, the Secretary of State shall transmit the text of such resolution and any supporting documentation to the designated congressional committees.”
 Subsecs. (c), (d).
 Pub.
 L. 107–228, § 405(a)(1), (4), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out heading and text of former subsec. (c).
 Text read as follows: “The Secretary of State shall promptly transmit to the designated congressional committees any published report prepared by the United Nations and distributed to the members of the Security Council that contains assessments of any proposed, ongoing, or concluded United Nations peacekeeping operation.”
 Subsec. (e).
 Pub.
 L. 107–228, § 405(a)(4), redesignated subsec. (f) as (e).
 Former subsec. (e) redesignated (d).
 Subsec. (e)(5)(B).
 Pub.
 L. 107–228, § 405(a)(3), added subpar.
 (B) and struck out former subpar.
 (B) which related to quarterly reports.
 Subsecs. (f), (g).
 Pub.
 L. 107–228, § 405(a)(4), redesignated subsec. (g) as (f).
 Former subsec. (f) redesignated (e).
 1999—Subsec. (a).
 Pub.
 L. 106–113, § 1000(a)(7) [title VII, § 724(a)(1)], struck out at end “He shall make special current reports on decisions of the Security Council to take enforcement measures under the provisions of the Charter of the United Nations, and on the participation therein under his instructions, of the representative of the United States.”
 Subsecs. (e) to (g).
 Pub.
 L. 106–113, § 1000(a)(7) [title VII, § 724(a)(2), (b)], added subsecs. (e) to (g) and struck out heading and text of former subsec. (e).
 Text read as follows: “As used in this section, the term ‘designated congressional committees’ has the meaning given that term by section 415 of the Foreign Relations Authorization Act, Fiscal Years 1994 and 1995.”
 1994—Pub.
 L. 103–236 designated existing provisions as subsec. (a), inserted heading, and added subsecs. (b) to (e).

 ### Change of Name